Gurtej Sandhu

-Dr. Gurtej Singh Sandhu is an Indian-American inventor and semiconductor technologist, widely recognized for his pioneering contributions to memory and storage technologies.
-He currently serves as Principal Fellow and Vice President at Micron Technology, where he has worked since 1990.Sandhu is among the world’s most prolific inventors, holding over 2,211 patents worldwide and 1,432 U.S. patents as of October 2024, surpassing Thomas Edison’s record.
+Gurtej Singh Sandhu (born 24 October 1960) is an American inventor and semiconductor technologist who is widely recognized for his pioneering contributions to computer memory and solid-state storage.

+Sandhu currently serves as Principal Fellow and Vice President at Micron Technology, where he has worked since 1990.
+Sandhu is among the world’s most prolific inventors, holding over 2,211 patents worldwide and 1,432 within the U.S, surpassing Thomas Edison’s record.

 Early life and education

+Gurtej Singh Sandhu was born on 24 October 1960 in London to Indian Sikh parents.
+Both of his parents were PhD graduates from the University of London.
+Sandhu was raised in Amritsar, India, where his father was a chemistry professor at the Guru Nanak Dev University.

-Sandhu was born in London and raised in Amritsar, India, influenced by his parents, both chemists with doctoral degrees.
-He earned a Master of Science (Honours) in Physics from Guru Nanak Dev University, followed by a Master of Technology in Electrical Engineering from the Indian Institute of Technology, Delhi, and later a Ph.D. in Physics from the University of North Carolina at Chapel Hill, graduating in 1990.
+Influenced by his parents, Sandhu earned a Master of Science (Honours) in Physics from Guru Nanak Dev University, followed by a Master of Technology in Electrical Engineering from the Indian Institute of Technology, Delhi.
+He moved to the United States, where he earned a Ph.D. in Physics from the University of North Carolina at Chapel Hill, graduating in 1990.

 Technical contributions

 Sandhu’s early breakthrough at Micron involved developing a titanium coating process for microchips that prevented oxygen exposure, a technique now widely adopted in memory-chip production.

 His innovations span several key processes in semiconductor manufacturing, including Atomic Layer Deposition (ALD) of high-κ films for DRAM, pitch-doubling techniques for NAND flash scaling, and CVD Ti/TiN processes still used in DRAM and NAND fabrication.
 These advancements have enabled the continuation of Moore’s Law for memory chips and have been foundational to advanced patterning and materials integration.